← writing

 before we do any math, solve the problem visually.

-try it yourself. drag the handles on the axes to position the line so it separates the two groups.
+try it yourself. drag the two handles to position the line so it separates the two groups.

 now: what is that line, mathematically?